-- 1. Advocate for expanded transportation capacity to handle increasing shipments of all types of freight, while improving service and reducing costs for moving grain. - Continue to support the operation and maintenance of the Columbia and Snake River Navigation System, including all its existing dams, locks, channels, and jetties.
+- 1. Support expanded transportation capacity to handle increasing shipments of all types of freight, while improving service and reducing costs for moving grain. - 2.
+Support the operation and maintenance of the Columbia and Snake River Navigation System, including all its existing dams, locks, channels, and jetties.
 Actively engage with the Corps of Engineers, other commodity groups, shipping interests, and tribes in efforts to expand port facilities and barge and lock capacity of the System. - 3.
-Actively support efforts to communicate the benefits of the dams on the Columbia and Snake River System - a.
-With Board approval on a case-by-case basis provide support for maintaining other dams important to agriculture, irrigation, hydropower, flood control and navigation. - 4.
-Continue to work for consistency between Oregon and neighboring states on regulatory issues, especially for farm vehicles. - 5.
-Participate in Surface Transportation bill processes to advance the Oregon transportation strategy. - 6.
-Support retention of weekly container shipping service at the Port of Portland.
+Support efforts to communicate the benefits of the dams on the Columbia and Snake River System - a.
+With Board approval on a case-by-case basis, provide support for maintaining other dams important to agriculture, irrigation, hydropower, flood control and navigation. - 4.
+Support consistency between Oregon and neighboring states on regulatory issues, especially for farm vehicles.